sourcefabric/Newscoop/README.md

 ## Requirements

-PHP version must be at least 5.4 on Debian and CentOS to run Newscoop properly.
+- PHP version must be at least 5.4 on Debian and CentOS to run Newscoop properly.
 See [PHP bug][14].

-MySQL can't work in "strict mode".
+- MySQL can't work in "strict mode".
 Newscoop will currently break in many places when "strict mode" is enabled.

+- If you use `E_DEPRECATED` error_reporting level in PHP 5.6, you can get the behaviour described in this [PHP bug][18] report.
+  `always_populate_raw_post_data` must be set to `-1` in your `php.ini` file.

 **Compatibility**